6 Incredible Things to Do at Cape Reinga© NZPocketGuide.com

 2. Visit Toputaputu Bay

-One of the most scenic and most accessible beaches in the Cape Reinga area is Toputaputu Bay.
+One of the most scenic and accessible beaches in the Cape Reinga area is Toputaputu Bay.
 Enjoy a picnic, splash in the waves or even camp the night at the beach’s campsite.

 Gadfium on Wikipedia© Gadfium on Wikipedia